- Define creativity.

 Why Is Creativity Important?

-Creativity is essential to a civilized society.
-Advances in governance, education, science, medicine and technology benefit us all either directly or indirectly.
-We have moved from an industrial society to a knowledge society, using knowledge to creatively solve the today’s problems while potentially preventing the problems of tomorrow.
+Creativity is essential to society.
+Advances in governance, education, science, medicine and technology benefit us all.
+We have moved from an industrial society to a knowledge society, using knowledge to creatively solve today’s problems while potentially preventing the problems of tomorrow.
 Artifacts from our past and representations of the future are captured in the arts and their many forms.
 Our living culture is embedded into literature, architecture, dance, music, drama and art.
 Our society as a whole is richer, healthier, and safer as a result.

 Creativity is the heartbeat of our communities.
 The Global Power City Index, developed by the Mori Memorial Foundation in Japan, ranks cities by their ability to attract creative people and companies.
 Creative communities are vibrant and offer opportunities to earn, engage, and experience.
 They are places where people want to live.
-Our local communities enhance our quality of life as a result of diverse people and ideas.
+Our local communities enhance our quality of life through the work of diverse people and ideas.

 What Does Creativity Look Like Across the Age Continuum?